deesoft/yii2-application/docs/guide/structure-directories.md

 The root directory contains the following subdirectories:

-- `backend` - backend web application.
+- `app` - web and console application.
-- `common` - files common to all applications.
 - `environments` - environment configs.
-- `app` - app web application.

 Root directory contains a set of files.